NancokPS2/ChessLikeCSharp/Obsidian/Mechanics/Character Stats.md

 ### Agility
 - Boosts damage of light weapons by 75% of its value.
-- Boosts delay decay rate by 10% of its value.
+- Boosts evasion by 20% of its value.

 ### Intelligence
 - Boosts damage of some abilities by 75% of its value.